 In the past, we have occasionally run into instances where businesses have attempted to use SOHO (Single Office, Home Office) or home networking equipment to build their office or business WiFi network.

-Recently, these instances have increased and I attribute it to two trends:
+These instances have increased and I attribute it to two trends:

 - The elevation of tech “savviness” by the general user that our current technology-centric world presents

 - The evolution of SOHO/ home networking equipment that offers a few new features that were once only found in top dollar solutions

 These two factors combine to create the perfect trap for businesses to fall into, where the gear both looks like it would work for a commercial or enterprise environment and it's available at an affordable price.